Robotino04/CSU/README.md

 operand.
 Addresses are stored as little-endian.

 ## Assembler
-The custom assembler for the CSU is divided into five stages:
+The custom assembler for the CSU is divided into six stages:
 1. tokenising: converting the source code into tokens
 2. token expanding: inlining pseudo instructions and implicit arguments
 3. token positioning: establishing the position and size of each token
 4. label resolution: replacing labels by their corresponding address
+5. evaluation: evaluating label offsets and constant values
-5. binary generation: converting the tokens into the final binary
+6. binary generation: converting the tokens into the final binary

 ## Resources